Torakusu Yamaha: Early life

-Torakusu Yamaha was born on 20 May 1851 in Wakayama, Kii Province, the third son of Konosuke Yamaha, a low-ranking samurai of the Kishu-Tokugawa family, the ruling family of the Kishu Domain.
+Torakusu Yamaha was born on 20 April 1851 in Wakayama, Kii Province, the third son of Konosuke Yamaha, a low-ranking samurai of the Kishu-Tokugawa family, the ruling family of the Kishu Domain.
 Torakusu's father was an astronomer for the Kishu clan, who gave Torakusu access to books about astronomy.
 As a result, Torakusu became fascinated with machines and technology, in addition to his interests in martial arts and kendo.
 In his twenties, Japanese society changed rapidly with the arrival of the Meiji Restoration in 1868, and Torakusu saw many opportunities as the era brought Westernization and the introduction of new technologies to Japan.
 In 1871, Torakusu went to Nagasaki and started studying watchmaking under the guidance of an English engineer.
 After a few years of training, Torakusu became an expert in watchmaking and later became interested in medical equipment.
 Torakusu then moved to Osaka to study medical equipment, where he lived behind a medical equipment store.

 In 1886, at the age of 35, Torakusu moved to Hamamatsu to repair medical equipment as a career.
 However, since Hamamatsu was a small town back then, Torakusu could not make a living repairing medical equipment, so he also repaired watches and served as a rickshaw man for a hospital director.
-A local primary school, Jinjou Elementary School (now Hamamatsu City Motoshiro Elementary School) asked him to fix their broken organ, as the town was small and they did not have anyone who was qualified to fix one.
+A local primary school, Jinjou Elementary School (now Hamamatsu City Motoshiro Elementary School) asked him to fix their broken reed organ, as the town was small and they did not have anyone who was qualified to fix one.
 Accepting the offer, Torakusu soon discovered the cause of the problem, which was two broken springs, and studied the springs with the intent of producing them himself.
 Torakusu also received financial help from Toyasaku Fukushima, the director of Hamamatsu Hospital.
 Torakusu then started the project in a one-room workshop with the help of a colleague from the medical equipment work.

 In 1887, two months after the project started, Torakusu and his colleague produced the first Japanese-made reed organ.
 After receiving negative comments, Torakusu moved closer to the music department of Tokyo.
 To get the organ to the university, he was forced to carry it over a distance of 250 km.
 After presenting the instrument to the university, professors at the university said the instrument was badly conceived.
 Torakusu was then allowed to attend lectures about different theories of music at the university for a month.
 Back in Hamamatsu, Torakusu built the second organ in the remaining two months of the year.
 It was rated as "good as those from abroad".
 Shortly after, he received an order for seven organs, including that for the governor of Shizuoka Prefecture.

 In March 1888, Torakusu used an abandoned Hamamatsu Temple to make organs with the help of carpenters and cabinet makers.